akwarii/asc/README.md

 # Install the virtual environment
 uv sync

-# Add the extra option if you want to download datasets
+# Add extra options if you want to download datasets and/or use hyperparameter optimization
-uv sync --extra api
+uv sync --all-groups

 # Activate the virtual environment
 source .venv/bin/activate